Construction Technology Management (CTM)

 CTM 253 (3)

-Plane Surveying & Building Layout
+Plane Surveying and Building Layout

 Building layout and surveying to establish building location for excavation and for the accurate placement of the building foundation, including finish floor elevation.
 Three lecture.